ShaniStaretz-ai/python-lec3-04.04.24/README.md

 in the lecture:
-1) recap last lecture and solved home work 2.
+1) recap last lecture and solved hw 2.